 We offer students a 9 weeks practical entrepreneurship academy together with our partner universities in Uganda and Rwanda.

-Students are guided to start their own business already during the training without a lot of capital.
-They attend one practical session of 3 hours each week and work during the week on their business.
+StartHub Africa trainers guide students to start their own business already during the training without a lot of capital.
+Students attend one practical session of 3 hours each week and work during the week on their business.

 After the training, they are invited to present their business at the nation-wide StartHub Pitch-Event and they can get further support through the StartHub Catalyzer.Check the Catalyzer.